 A letter sent on April 3, 2020 by the FHCA Executive Director asked for immunity from liability claims in cases where harm or damages resulted from an action or lack of care related to treating COVID-19.
 The letter specifies that immunity should be granted under some conditions, including ones where an action or lack of service was provided in good faith.

 Additionally, the FHCA director notes that immunity is not being requested in cases where an intentional criminal act occurred.
 This includes harm or damages resulting from gross negligence, reckless misconduct, or intentional harm.

 This request comes at a time where nearly 1,000 Coronavirus cases have been confirmed in over 90 Florida long-term care facilities.
 Moreover, there are currently no regulations requiring facilities to inform families whenever a resident or employee has tested positive for COVID-19.
 Similarly, the Department of Health is currently not disclosing which facilities have confirmed cases of COVID-19.

 Contact a Nursing Home Abuse Lawyer Today to Hold Care Facilities Accountable for Negligence

-The experienced nursing home abuse lawyers at Domnick Cunningham & Whalen believe that protections against elder care negligence should never be compromised.
+The experienced nursing home abuse lawyers at Domnick Cunningham & Yaffa believe that protections against elder care negligence should never be compromised.
 Even in a pandemic, our elderly loved ones should be protected against abuse and deserve the best care available.
 Whenever a healthcare worker fails to provide care or gives poor treatment, they should be held accountable.